PtrMan/19NAR2/README.md

 run

-> haxe --run Interactive ALANN_CatBlueSky.nal
+> haxe --run Interactive TestCatBlueSky.nal

-to preload a `.nal` file for interactive Q&A.
+to preload/run a `.nal` file for interactive Q&A. The required steps will be automatically taken by commands such as `!s50`, this gives it 50 timesteps to work on questions.
-(currently Q&A does work with narsese)

-and enter `!s50` to give it 50 cycles to work on the question(s).